ariefansori/dn-skin/README.md

 11. set port = 8080 and root folder to your downloaded dn-skin folder
 12. start server
 13. play duelingnexus in firefox nightly

-## How to add your custom skin
-You can add custom skins to the folder by replacing existing images.
-Images are limited to 10 for each skin folder, but you can further increase the number you want by editing redirect rules.
-Important: you must convert your image to .webp format, otherwise it will not detected.

-## Extra
-For more advanced styling you can tweak the css with **Stylus**.